 Finding the Best Places to Retire Since 2006!

-Not far from Outstanding Water Recreation, Cadiz is a Quiet Country Town Nestled in a Landscape of Wooded Hills, Farmland and Low Stone Walls
+Next to Outstanding Water Recreation, Cadiz is a Quiet Country Town Nestled in a Landscape of Wooded Hills, Farmland and Low Stone Walls

 Tourists come to enjoy Lake Barkley, Kentucky Lake and the abundant recreation opportunities they offer, everything from fishing, camping and waterskiing in the summer to bald eagle watching during the winter.
 These same tourists stop in Cadiz (Kay-deez) on their way to and from the recreation areas.